edibotopic/write-height/README.md

 pinching on a touchscreen.
 Panning can be achieved by holding <kbd>ctrl</kbd>
 and the left mouse button or simply the right mouse button.
 Arrow keys can also be used to control the camera as long as the model is focused (i.e., it has been clicked).

-Currently the models can be downloaded in `.stl` format.
+Currently the models can be downloaded in `.stl` format only.
-This is a beta feature and has an annoying behaviour where multiple model files are downloaded and not just the model on the screen.

 Much of the underlying 3D functionality is provided by the excellent [Babylon.js](https://www.babylonjs.com) engine, which provides functions for heightmapping, rendering and file creation.